Xiaokang2022/Intelligent-Magic-Cube/README.md

 ![](./preview.png)

+> [!NOTE]
-This program is implemented by `tkinter` in combination with the third-party library [`tkintertools`](https://github.com/Xiaokang2022/tkintertools). `tkintertools` is a third-party library developed by me, I hope you will support me a lot!
+> This program is implemented by `tkinter` in combination with the third-party library [`tkintertools`](https://github.com/Xiaokang2022/tkintertools). `tkintertools` is a third-party library developed by me, I hope you will support me a lot!

+## Star History

 <a href="https://star-history.com/#Xiaokang2022/Intelligent-Magic-Cube&Date">
  <picture>